Hayden Mayeur: Career

-In January 2024, he competed at the 2024 Four Continents Speed Skating Championships and won a silver medal in the team pursuit.
+January 2024: Hayden competed at the 2024 Four Continents Speed Skating Championships and won a silver medal in the team pursuit.
 The next month, he competed at the 2024 World Single Distances Speed Skating Championships and won a bronze medal in the team pursuit, with a time of 3:36.72.
 In November 2024, he competed at the 2025 Four Continents Speed Skating Championships and won bronze medals in the mass start and team pursuit events.